PrateekRajan/DFMWork/README.md

 Revision 1.2(In Progress)

-In Revision 1.2 the intent is to use databases like MongoDB & HBase as dumbing databases.
+In Revision 1.2 the intent is to use databases like MongoDB & HBase as dumping databases.